Henry the Blind: Life

 In 1141, after a battle in 1140 at Fosses-la-Ville, a possession of the bishop near Namur, Henry made peace with Adalbero II "de Chiny" Bishop of Liège (died 1145), and helped lead his successful military expedition to take Bouillon under the secular control of the bishopric.
 Despite the improved relationship with the bishop of Liège, in 1142, Henry and the Duke of Brabant supported Otto II, Count of Duras, in his dispute with the bishop and the citizens of Sint-Truiden.

 In 1147, Henry gave up the advocacy of Saint-Maximin, but he regained it on the death of Albero of Montreuil, archbishop of Trier, in 1152.
 The new archbishop of Trier, Hillin of Falmagne, exchanged the rights over the abbeys with the town of Grevenmacher in 1155.

 Although Félix Rousseau proposed that Henry would have married an earlier wife when he came of age around 1131, there is no record of this.
 Between 1152 and 1159 he married Laurette (d.1175), daughter of Count Thierry of Flanders and Margaret of Clermont.
 They separated in 1163.
 Left without child, he designated his brother-in-law Count Baldwin IV of Hainault, husband of his sister Alice of Namur, as his heir.
 When Baldwin died in 1171, he designated Baldwin's son Baldwin V. Baldwin V and Henry carried out two wars, in 1170 and 1172, with Duke Henry III of Limburg.

 In 1171, Henry married a second time, this time to Agnes, daughter of Henry I, Count of Guelders and Agnes of Arnstein.
-Heirless still, he repudiated her in 1184, but fell seriously ill and rejoined her.
-In September 1186, a girl, Ermesinde, was born to them.
+Two years later, in 1173, he sent her back to her father and remained separated from her for 12 years.
+Following a serious illness, he lost his sight in 1182.
+In 1184 Henry rejoined with his wife and in July 1186, a girl, Ermesinde, was born to them.
 This birth called into question the plan of succession, as Henry considered his promise to Baldwin null and void.
 Henry, then 76 years old, pledged his daughter in marriage to Henry II of Champagne.
 Baldwin still claimed his inheritance.
 It was then decided that Baldwin would inherit Namur, Ermesinde would inherit Durbuy and La Roche, and Luxembourg (fief masculin) would revert to the Empire.

 The fiefs were dispensed in 1189.
 After the planned marriage between Ermesinde and the count of Champagne was cancelled, Henry betrothed her instead to Theobald I of Bar.
 He entered into a war with Henry of Limburg and was defeated on 1 August 1194 at Noville-sur-Mehaigne.
 He died two years later in Echternach.